 Andrew Pfirrmann came to America as a youth, had a successful career as the liquor trade, was mourned by colleagues upon his death, but apparently could not help getting into “hot water” with his whiskey business, in one instance becoming the center of an international incident involving top officials of the U.S. Government.

-Pfirrmann was born in Rhenish Bavaria in 1926 of parents who reputedly saw that he was given a good primary and secondary education.
+Pfirrmann was born in Rhenish Bavaria in 1826 of parents who reputedly saw that he was given a good primary and secondary education.
 At age 17 he emigrated to came to the U.S., landing in New York City and working there a clerk and salesman, possibly in the liquor trade.
-Pfirrmann arrived in Cincinnati in December 1847 during the Ohio River flood of that month, shown here in a contemporary drawing.
+Pfirrmann arrived in Cincinnati in December 1847 during the Ohio River flood of that month, shown top right in a contemporary drawing.
 It would not be the last time Andrew would land in deep water.

 In Cincinnati Pfirrmann found a place he would call home for the rest of his life.
 He married an Ohio-born woman whose name was Bertha.
 The 1880 U.S. Census found them living together in Cincinnati with a very young son named Irwin.
 By this time Pfirrmann was well established in the liquor business.
-A company bearing his name first appears in Cincinnati directories in 1866, located at 359 Walnut St. In 1870 he joined with a fellow German immigrant named Jacob Pfau Jr. to create the firm of Pfirrmann & Pfau, located on Vine St. The whiskey traders flourished, according to contemporary accounts, often logging sales of $50,000 a month, the equivalent of hundreds of thousands today.
+A company bearing his name first appeared in Cincinnati directories in 1866, located at 359 Walnut St. In 1870 he joined with a fellow German immigrant named Jacob Pfau Jr. to create the firm of Pfirrmann & Pfau, located on Vine St. The whiskey traders flourished, according to contemporary accounts, often logging sales of $50,000 a month, the equivalent of hundreds of thousands today.

-When Pfau became ill during the early 1880s and ultimately died in 1883, Pfirrmann purchased his share of the business and ran it virtually by himself.
+When Pfau became ill during the early 1880s and ultimately died in 1883, Pfirrmann purchased his share of the business and ran it by himself.
 At the same time he was serving as president (1876-1883) of the German National Bank of Cincinnati and looking after extensive real estate interests.
 Those demands on his time were accounted the reasons for his subsequent business reversals.
 His liquor business experienced a cash shortage that led to bankruptcy.
 The event rocked the local business community and made national news.
 A New York Times headline of March 15, 1883, read: “Failure of Whiskey Dealers; Suspension of Pfirrmann & Pfau, of Cincinnati.”

 The company had debts of $425,000 and no ready money to pay its creditors, but did count $960,000 in assets, the value of 30,000 barrels of whiskey, most of it held in bond in warehouses.
 The Times opined: “It is not thought that anybody will be much hurt.”
 Pfirrmann weathered that setback, came through bankruptcy and took a new partner, a Cincinnati local named George Herzog.